mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/Data_Processing/Covariate_Features_Processing/README.md

-# Contextual Features Processing
+# Covariate Features Processing

-The contextual Features consists of 144 tiff files.
-Each file represent one contextual feature.
-Each pixel in a tiff file has a unique value.

-## Contextual_Features_Extraction:

-This python file contains the code used to extract all contextual features.
-The training coordinates did not cover the 100 pixels within one label.
-Therefore, We first calculate the center coordinates of the 100 pixels for each label.
-Then, this is followed by using the rasterio library to extract the contextual feature value for the corresponding coordinates.
-This is conducted to all the contextual features tiff files.
-This file will output 144 csv files
+The covariate Features consist of one tiff file.
+This tiff file includes 61 bands.
+Each band represnet one covariate feature

-## Contextual_Features_Merging:
+## Covariate_Features_Extraction:

-This python file contains the code used to merge and aggregate all processed contextual features. the output is then merged into one dataframe.
-Each 100 points correspond to one labeled data.
-Before merging with the labeled data file, We label each 100 points with the corresponding point number.
-The mean of the values for these point is then computed.
-Finally, We merge the contextual features dataframe with the labeled dataframe.
-The output of this code is one csv file containing the labeled training data and the corresponding 144 contextual features columns.
+This python file contains the code used to extract and processing of all covariate features.
+Initally, all covariate features were extracted for each labeled data point.
+The extraction output in the form of one column.
+Each column contained 61 values in a string structure.
+Therefore, further processing was conducted to have an output ready for modeling.
+This file outputs one csv containing the labeled data and 61 covariate features columns.